MehulKhanna/PokeGrinder/readme.md

 7. Quests
 - Automatically sends `/quest info` when a new quest is ready.

+8. Auto Release Duplicates
+- Automatically sends `/release duplicates` after the bot has caught the specified number of duplicates in the config.
+- Counts the number of duplicates caught based on "has been added to your Pokedex" messages.

 ## Upcoming Features

-1. Auto Releases Duplicates
-2. Holding and Hatching Eggs
+1. Holding and Hatching Eggs

 ## Config